 Surrogate decision maker - Health care proxy who acts as the patient's advocate when he/she is legally incapacitated and unable to make decisions for him/herself about personal health care.
-A surrogate decision maker must be designated by the patient in a way that complies with the state's laws for the state in which the patient receives care.
+To meet the intent of the transition record measures, the surrogate decision maker must be designated by the patient in a way that complies with the state's laws for the state in which the patient receives care and must have the authority to make all psychiatric and non-psychiatric decisions on behalf of the patient.
+The surrogate decision maker must be identified in the transition record by name and telephone number.

-Transition record - A core, standardized set of data elements related to patient's demographics, diagnosis, treatment, and care plan that is discussed with and provided to the patient in a printed or electronic format at each transition of care and transmitted to the facility/physician/other health care professional providing follow-up care.
+Transition record - A core, standardized set of data elements related to patient's demographics, diagnosis, treatment, and care plan that is discussed with and provided to the patient and/or caregiver in a printed or electronic format at each transition of care and transmitted to the facility/physician/other health care professional providing follow-up care.
 The transition record may only be provided in electronic format if acceptable to the patient and only after all components have been discussed with the patient.